gemseo/gemseo/doc_src/tutorials/basics_of_optimization/simple_opt_example.rst

    problem = scenario.formulation.opt_problem
    problem.export_hdf("my_optim.hdf5")

-We can also post-process the optimization history by means of the function :meth:`~gemseo.api.execute_post`, either from the :class:`~gemseo.algos.opt_problem.OptimizationProblem`:
+We can also post-process the optimization history by means of the function :func:`.execute_post`, either from the :class:`~gemseo.algos.opt_problem.OptimizationProblem`:

 .. code::

-   from gemseo.api import execute_post
+   from gemseo import execute_post

    execute_post(problem, "OptHistoryView", save=True, file_path="opt_view_with_doe")